-- A. Pictures of babies and toddlers eating finger foods to post on bulletin board or flip chart. - B. Prepare a recipe from the Finger Foods booklet and give samples for taste testing.

-C. Put together a cost comparison between commercially prepared finger foods and homemade finger foods.
+- · Pictures of babies and toddlers eating finger foods to post on bulletin board or flip chart. - Prepare a recipe from the Finger Foods book and give samples for taste testing. - Put together a cost comparison between commercially prepared finger foods and homemade finger foods.